revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 - Pylint may be a tool that,

-- Lists Errors that comes when execution of that Python code
+- Lists Errors during the execution of the Python code
 - Enforces a coding standard and appears for code smells
-- Suggest however specific blocks will be updated
+- Suggest and specific blocks will be updated
 - Offer details regarding the code’s complexness.
 - Pylint is similar to pychecker, pyflakes, flake8, and mypy.